itsmng/satisfaction/README.md

   - Yes / No dropdown list.
   - Text box.
   - Note: It will be possible to configure the total number of stars.
+  - Numeric scale (0-10, NC): Features a radio button series from 0 to 10 with an extra NC.

 - This plugin will allow you to add all the questions configured in the plugin with the two questions of the GLPI core in the satisfaction survey.